How to visit Dry Tortugas National Park

 There is no cell phone service or access to the internet at Dry Tortugas.
 Keep that in mind as you are planning your visit.
 Is that really a bad thing?!
 I don’t think so.

 You won’t find a store or a vending machine on the islands.
 You will need to bring food and snacks with you for your time in Dry Tortugas.
-So make sure to pack enough food and snacks for your day trip to Dry Tortugas National Park.
+So pack enough food and snacks for your day trip to Dry Tortugas National Park.

 Another pro tip: it is best to be prepared with extra clothing.
 The weather in Dry Tortugas can change quickly.
 What starts as a warm, sunny day can easily change to windy, rainy, and cooler.
 Rain gear and extra layers can be helpful.
 I recommend bringing an emergency poncho, just in case.